ethereum/portal-network-specs/witness.md

 returns the array w/o the first item

+## Validating The Witness

+There are a couple of times we can validate the witness corectness.

+(1) When reading the binary data:
+- if we meet an unknown opcode

 ## Serialization

 The format for serialization of everything except hashes (that we know the